-- 11 = Reserved; do not use - 10 = Interrupt when a character is transferred to the Transmit Shift Register and as a result, the transmit buffer becomes empty - 01 = Interrupt when the last character is shifted out of the Transmit Shift Register; all transmit operations are completed - 00 = Interrupt when a character is transferred to the Transmit Shift Register (this implies there is at least one character open in the transmit buffer) - bit 14 UTXINV: IrDA Encoder Transmit Polarity Inversion bit(1) - 1 = IrDA encoded UxTX idle state is '1' - 0 = IrDA encoded UxTX idle state is '0' - Note 1: Value of bit only affects the transmit properties of the module when the IrDA encoder is enabled (IREN = 1). - bit 12 Unimplemented: Read as '0' - bit 11 UTXBRK: Transmit Break bit - 1 = Send Sync Break on next transmission Start bit, followed by twelve '0' bits, followed by Stop bit; cleared by hardware upon completion - 0 = Sync Break transmission disabled or completed - bit 10 UTXEN: Transmit Enable bit - 1 = Transmit enabled, UxTX pin controlled by UARTx - 0 = Transmit disabled, any pending transmission is aborted and buffer is reset.
-UxTX pin controlled by PORT. - bit 9 UTXBF: Transmit Buffer Full Status bit (Read-Only) - 1 = Transmit buffer is full - 0 = Transmit buffer is not full, at least one more character can be written - bit 8 TRMT: Transmit Shift Register Empty bit (Read-Only) - 1 = Transmit Shift Register is empty and transmit buffer is empty (the last transmission has completed) - 0 = Transmit Shift Register is not empty, a transmission is in progress or queued - bit 7-6 URXISEL1:URXISEL0: Receive Interrupt Mode Selection bits - 11 = Interrupt is set on RSR transfer, making the receive buffer full (i.e., has 4 data characters) - 10 = Interrupt is set on RSR transfer, making the receive buffer 3/4 full (i.e., has 3 data characters) - 0x = 1 Interrupt is set when any character is received and transferred from the RSR to the receive buffer.
-Receive buffer has one or more characters. - bit 5 ADDEN: Address Character Detect bit (bit 8 of received data = 1) - 1 = Address Detect mode enabled.
-If 9-bit mode is not selected, this does not take effect. - 0 = Address Detect mode disabled
+- 11 = Reserved; do not use - 10 = Interrupt when a character is transferred to the Transmit Shift Register and as a result, the transmit buffer becomes empty - 01 = Interrupt when the last character is shifted out of the Transmit Shift Register; all transmit operations are completed - 00 = Interrupt when a character is transferred to the Transmit Shift Register (this implies there is at least one character open in the transmit buffer)

+bit 14 TXINV: Transmit Polarity Inversion bit IREN = 0: 1 = TX Idle state is '0' 0 = TX Idle state is '1' IREN = 1: 1 = IrDA encoded TX Idle state is '1' 0 = IrDA encoded TX Idle state is '0' bit 12 Unimplemented: Read as '0' bit 11 UTXBRK: Transmit Break bit 1 = Send Sync Break on next transmission - Start bit, followed by twelve '0' bits, followed by Stop bit; cleared by hardware upon completion 0 = Sync Break transmission disabled or completed bit 10 UTXEN: Transmit Enable bit 1 = Transmit enabled, UxTX pin controlled by UARTx 0 = Transmit disabled, any pending transmission is aborted and buffer is reset.
+UxTX pin controlled by PORT. bit 9 UTXBF: Transmit Buffer Full Status bit (read-only) 1 = Transmit buffer is full 0 = Transmit buffer is not full, at least one more character can be written bit 8 TRMT: Transmit Shift Register Empty bit (read-only) 1 = Transmit Shift Register is empty and transmit buffer is empty (the last transmission has completed) 0 = Transmit Shift Register is not empty, a transmission is in progress or queued bit 7-6 URXISEL1:URXISEL0: Receive Interrupt Mode Selection bits 11 = Interrupt is set on RSR transfer, making the receive buffer full (i.e., has 4 data characters) 10 = Interrupt is set on RSR transfer, making the receive buffer 3/4 full (i.e., has 3 data characters) 0x = Interrupt is set when any character is received and transferred from the RSR to the receive buffer; receive buffer has one or more characters bit 5 ADDEN: Address Character Detect bit (bit 8 of received data = 1) 1 = Address Detect mode enabled.
+If 9-bit mode is not selected, this does not take effect.

+0 = Address Detect mode disabled